arvados/l7g/doc/Lightning-Genome-Library-Format.md

 The compact representation of genomes only stores the variant for each tiled position.
 In order to recreate the sequence, a lookup of the underlying sequence needs to occur.
-The Lightning genome tile library format is used to do this conversion back to sequence.
+The Lightning genome tile library format is used to do the conversion from a tiled representation back to sequence.

-There are some auxiliary files with the genome library format to make sure lookups against a reference genome can be done as well as data to determine the tagset.
+There are some auxiliary files with the genome library format to make sure lookups against a reference genome can be done as well as tagset data.

 Overview
 ---